Speedy, Evergreen’s Geoduck Mascot

 - Permanence—Evergreen is like a rock.
 It won’t go anywhere.
 Geoducks are rooted to the same spot forever.

-Factual or humorous, rustic or technical, sometimes even with a little bit of glam, Speedy has gone through many phases of life.
+Factual or humorous, rustic or technical, sometimes even with a little bit of glam, our mascot has gone through many phases of life.
 If you have photos of any of Speedy’s phases, share them with us by contacting Marketing and Communications.